On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Reducing to almost simple groups

 For $\mb X=(2^2\times D_4)\rtimes \Sym(3)$, this can also be written as $D_4\rtimes \Sym(4)$.
 We work first in the adjoint version of $\mbG$, and then see whether the subgroup lies in the derived subgroup of $G_\mathrm{ad}$.
 Since $\Sym(4)$ has no outer automorphisms, if $\mb X$ is $\sigma$-stable then $\sigma$ induces an inner automorphism on $\Sym(4)$.
 There are five conjugacy classes for $\Sym(4)$, hence five $\sigma$-conjugacy classes.
 The classes given by $1$ and $(1,2)(3,4)$ yield fixed-point subgroups $D_4(q)\rtimes \Sym(4)$ and $D_4(q)\rtimes D_8$ respectively; the classes given by $(1,2)$ and $(1,2,3,4)$ both give subgroups ${}^2\!D_4(q)$, and $(1,2,3)$ yields a fixed-point subgroup ${}^3\!D_4(q).3$.
 Since each of $(1,2)(3,4)$, $(1,2)$ and $(1,2,3,4)$ yield a fixed point on the $2^2$ subgroup in the centre of the fixed points, in these three cases the $\sigma$-fixed points lie in the centralizer of an involution, so a subgroup $A_7$ or ${}^2\!A_7$.
 In particular, they cannot be maximal.
 Thus the only maximal subgroups are $(2^2\times D_4(q))\rtimes \Sym(3)$ and ${}^3\!D_4(q).3$, neither of which can lie in any other maximal subgroup.

-Of course the subgroup ${}^3\!D_4(q).3$ must lie in the derived subgroup, which has index $2$ in $G_\mathrm{ad}$, so it remains to consider $(2^2\times D_4(q))\rtimes \Sym(3)$.
+Of course the subgroup ${}^3\!D_4(q).3$ must lie in the derived subgroup $G$, which has index $2$ in $G_\mathrm{ad}$, so it remains to consider $(2^2\times D_4(q))\rtimes \Sym(3)$.
 But this is the exotic $2$-local subgroup from \cite{clss1992}.
-It does not appear to be explicitly stated there that there is a single class for the simple group, just for $G_\mathrm{ad}$.
-However, in \cite[Table 1]{andietrich2016}, for example, it is stated that $(2^2\times D_4(q)).3$ lies in the simple group, hence there is a single class.
+It is not explicitly stated there whether there is a single class for the simple group, just for $G_\mathrm{ad}$.
+In \cite[Table 1]{andietrich2016} it is erroneously stated that $(2^2\times D_4(q)).3$ lies in the simple group, hence there is a single class.
+This was corrected in a recent paper of Korhonen \cite{korhonen2025}, and the answer depends on the congruence of $q$ modulo $8$.
+The proof in \cite{korhonen2025} explicitly constructs the subgroup in the algebraic group; in Appendix \ref{sec:altkorhonenproof} we sketch a proof using more general theory of groups of Lie type and some finite group theory, which hopefully elucidates a different aspect of the situation.

-Finally, for the subgroups $A_2.2$, we see one class each of $\PGL_3(q).2$ and $\PGU_3(q).2$ in the adjoint group $G.2$ (see, for example, \cite[Corollary 7]{liebeckseitz1998} for this statement; the proof follows the same lines as the same subgroup of $E_6$ in \cite{craven2020un}).
+Finally, for the subgroups $A_2.2$, we see one class each of $\PGL_3(q).2$ and $\PGU_3(q).2$ in the adjoint group $G.2$ (see, for example, \cite[Corollary 7]{liebeckseitz1998} for this statement; the proof follows the same lines as the same subgroup of $E_6$ in \cite[Section 7]{craven2020un}).
 The question is whether these groups lie inside $G$ or intersect $G$ in $\PGL_3(q)$ or $\PGU_3(q)$.
 Notice that, by Lemma \ref{lem:fixedpoints}, the number of conjugacy classes of $\PGL_3(q)$ and $\PGU_3(q)$ put together is equal to the number of $\sigma$-conjugacy classes on the cyclic group of order $4$ (which is the normalizer of $A_2$ modulo $A_2$), and this number is either $2$ or $4$, according as $\sigma$ inverts or centralizes the $4$.
 Hence, either both $\PGL_3(q)$ and $\PGU_3(q)$ are self-normalizing in $G$ or neither is, so we may as well consider just $\PGL_3(q)$.

 For $p=5$, we obtain a different answer to $p\geq 7$, because the action on $M(E_7)$ is completely different.
 For $p\geq 7$, the action is a sum of two dual $28$-dimensional modules, and the centralizer in $\Sp(M(E_7))$ is a torus.
 For $p=5$, the action is a tilting module, of the form $L(22)/L(10),L(01),L(20),L(02)/L(22)$.
 This has centralizer in $\Sp(M(E_7))$ a unipotent subgroup of dimension $1$.